kadirbekov/testtask_rental/README.md

 - That the code is neat.
 - That the code is self-documenting (use comments only as a last resort and consider restructuring your code for readability before resorting to comments).
 - Bonus points for unit testing of code.

+To enter as admin, enter `admin` as login
+To enter as user, you can register, or type `test` as login